Taking a virtual approach to ALS

+This new, innovative approach to professional development is being taken from the ground up by these instructors as they pave a new way forward.

+“We are developing and growing in this digital learning environment, but to go from an idea to where we are at today in just a couple of weeks is only possible with the way the entire instructor team has taken this head on,” said Allen.
+“Education across the 355th Force Support Squadron and the entire base is top notch and it has clearly set the bar for Air Combat Command, if not the entire Air Force.”

-U.S. Air Force Staff Sgt.
-Alize Patton, Chief Master Sgt.
-Carl E. Beck Airman Leadership School instructor, conducts a course through a virtual teleconference at Davis-Monthan Air Force Base, Arizona, May 19, 2020.
-Conducting a virtual ALS is just one example of how Airmen from Davis-Monthan are leading the Air Force in innovation and readiness while developing the next leaders of the Air Force.
-(U.S. Air Force photo by Airman 1st Class Jacob T. Stephens)
+The 355th Wing is constantly trying to improve processes and procedures, especially now when an unprecedented situation is calling for adaptive actions.
+The Chief Master Sgt.
+Carl E. Beck Airman Leadership School is just one example of how Airmen from Davis-Monthan are leading the Air Force in innovation and readiness while developing the next leaders of the Air Force.

 |Date Taken: